 - Completed Application for Admission

-You should expect to receive notification of an acceptance decision within two weeks of all required information being received in the admissions office.
+A notification of an acceptance decision should be received within two weeks of all required information being submitted to the admissions office.

 Course Transfer Criteria